Everything You Need to Know About Termites in North Florida

 These pests have wings and black bodies, which makes them look very different from the rest of the colony and are often mistaken for flying ants when they pour out in search of a cozy place to start a new colony.
 This can be dangerous since by the time a colony sends swarmers, it is already producing thousands of destructive workers, and if the swarmers are thought only to be ant swarmers, a very serious problem will continue unresolved.
 If you should suspect activity, call our office.
 One of our experts will be glad to dispatch a field rep for definitive identification.

 Attracted to light, termites often swarm during the daytime, emerging from mud tubes in their underground nests.
-When you see them flying outdoors, you can expect that their nest is located somewhere near or on your property.
-When you find them indoors, it’s likely that they’ve already taken up residence inside your home.
+When you see them flying outdoors, you can expect their nest to be located near or on your property.
+When you find them indoors, likely, they’ve already taken up residence inside your home.

 A termite swarm typically lasts between 30 and 40 minutes and involves the termites swarming around a light source like windows or glass doors.
-If they don’t find soil, they’ll die within a few hours.
+They’ll die within a few hours if they don't find soil.
 The aftermath of a swarm will usually consist of dead termite swarmers or their discarded wings on window sills, countertops, or around furniture.
 In most cases, you’ll never see the termites themselves, just any damage they may cause when they create a colony in your home.

 What To Do About Termite Swarms

 To start, you can try to contain them by closing the door to the room they’re swarming in.
 Another option is to vacuum up live swarmers.
-If you keep the bag with the dead insects inside, you can show it to your local exterminator for proper identification and a thorough termite inspection.
-Your best option is to immediately call a termite exterminator because seeing a swarm likely means that you already have a termite problem.
+If you keep the bag with the dead insects inside, you can show it to your local pest control company for proper identification and a thorough termite inspection.
+Your best option is to immediately call a termite exterminator because seeing a swarm likely means that you already have a termite infestation.
 By acting quickly, you can avoid costly damage to your home.

 Defend Your Home Against Destructive Termites